-It's exactly the kind of thing Hollywood would put on the big screen or Netflix would put onto every screen.
-And it is actually happening.
+It's the kind of thing Hollywood would put on the big screen or Netflix would put onto every screen with the label "based on a true story."

 The cyber attack setup: Russian Olympic athletes banned for doping

-In July 2016, just before the Summer Olympic Games in Rio, something called the McLaren report came out.
+In July 2016, just before the Summer Olympic Games in Rio de Janeiro, Brazil, something called the McLaren Report came out.
 It detailed Russia's "Institutionalised Doping Conspiracy and

 After arbitration, 111 Olympic athletes from Russia quickly found themselves banned from competing in the summer games in Rio.